zenml-io/zenml/docs/book/guides/getting_started.md

 ### Using the `StepContext`

-Unlike `BaseStepConfig`, we can pass in the `StepContext` directly to a step without explicitely passing it at run-time.
+Unlike `BaseStepConfig`, we can pass in the `StepContext` directly to a step without explicitly passing it at run-time.

 The `StepContext` provides additional context inside a step function.
 It can be used to access artifacts directly from within the step.